univention/univention-corporate-server/doc/app-center/sphinx/get_started.rst

 directory on the Docker host that is mounted inside the Docker container.

-To define volumes for the app, please activate them on the Overview tab in the Modules section with the option Docker app defines volumes.
-Then go to the Volumes tab.
+To define volumes for the app, please activate them on the :guilabel:`Overview` tab in the *Modules* section with the option :guilabel:`Docker app defines volumes`.
+Then go to the :guilabel:`Volumes` tab.
 Add an entry for each volume and define the directory or file path on the host in the first field and the destination in the container in the second field.
 Leave the second field empty for the same path.